UPDATED Nov. 22, 2019

 Particularly for students, the university places a high priority on providing supportive services and infrastructure that promote a sense of welcome and integration into the campus community and that promote academic success.

-To help address these needs, the university will implement a student service fee of $500 per semester for enrolled international students studying in Ann Arbor with F or J visa status.
-This fee will help the university to maintain and enhance its commitment to international student services, programming and compliance.
-It will take effect with the Fall 2019 semester.
+The university implemented a student service fee of $500 per semester for enrolled international students studying in Ann Arbor with F or J visa status in the fall of 2019.
+This fee will help to address increased costs and the expansion of services during a time of declining state appropriations support and pressures on the university’s finances.

-A. This is a fee assessed to enrolled international students studying in F and J visa status, along with other tuition and mandatory student fees each term of enrollment.
+This is a fee assessed to enrolled international students with active or initial I-20 or DS-2019 forms, along with other tuition and mandatory student fees each term of enrollment.

-A. The university provides a comprehensive, distributed suite of services geared toward the success of international students that will be supported as a result of the fee.
+The university provides a comprehensive, distributed suite of services geared toward the success of international students.
 Some of these services are offered centrally by the International Center.
 Many others are offered by the university’s 19 schools and colleges or otherwise managed centrally.